 1977 has always fascinated me because it’s my birth year.
 I did some digging on the internet to find out what happened in this year and I found some really interesting facts.

 Fact is, some good things and some bad things happened in this year.
-I trust that you’ll find these facts fascinating.
+I trust that you’ll find my list of events interesting.

 1. There was a new US president in the Oval Office

 Jimmy Carter was inaugurated as the 39th President of the United States in this year.

 2. Fleetwood Mac released Rumours in this year

 The now legendary album has sold over 40 million copies to date.